ncontinanza/30-days-of-code/README.md

 # 30-days-of-code
-My solution to Hackerrank 30 days of code
+My solution to Hackerrank 30 days of code during December 2019